 In October 2017, we entered into a Global Collaboration and License Agreement with MacroGenics, Inc. ("MacroGenics").
 Under this agreement, we received exclusive development and commercialization rights worldwide to MacroGenics' INCMGA0012 (formerly MGA012), an investigational monoclonal antibody that inhibits PD-1.
-Except as set forth in the succeeding sentence, we will have sole authority over and bear all costs and expenses in connection with the development and commercialization of INCMGA0012 in all indications, whether as a monotherapy or as part of a combination regimen.
+Except as set forth in the succeeding sentence, we have sole authority over and bear all costs and expenses in connection with the development and commercialization of INCMGA0012 in all indications, whether as a monotherapy or as part of a combination regimen.
 MacroGenics has retained the right to develop and commercialize, at its cost and expense, its pipeline assets in combination with INCMGA0012.
 In addition, MacroGenics has the right to manufacture a portion of both companies' global clinical and commercial supply needs of INCMGA0012.

-As of June 30, 2021, we have paid MacroGenics an upfront payment of \$150.0 million and developmental milestones totaling \$70.0 million.
-MacroGenics is eligible to receive up to an additional \$350.0 million in future contingent development and regulatory milestones, and up to \$330.0 million in commercial milestones as well as tiered royalties ranging from 15% to 24% of global net sales.
+As of March 31, 2022, we have paid MacroGenics developmental milestones totaling \$70.0 million.
+MacroGenics is eligible to receive up to an additional \$365.0 million in future contingent development and regulatory milestones, and up to \$330.0 million in sales milestones as well as tiered royalties ranging from 15% to 24% of global net sales.